 To help you with this process, I’ve compiled the following collection of examples that illustrate the most common techniques for attaching gear to backpacks and the different external attachment systems.

 Side Compression Straps

 While side compression straps are not universally available on all overnight backpacks, most backpacking and climbing packs designed for weekend or expedition trips have them.
-While they can be used to compress the volume of a backpack to bring the load closer to your core muscles, most people use them to attach bulky gear like sleeping pads, snowshoes, or cylindrical tent bags to the outside of their packs.
+They can be used to compress the volume of a backpack to bring the load closer to your core muscles, though most people use them to attach bulky gear like sleeping pads, snowshoes, or cylindrical tent bags to the outside of their packs.

 When attaching gear under compression straps, it’s best to balance the load so that you carry an equivalent weight on the left and right sides.
 You’ll want a least two straps, although some larger packs have three, that can be tightened using a friction cinch.

-Some backpacks come with reversible side compression straps than can used to attach gear to the back of your pack.
-This requires that the rear facing ends of the compression straps have clips, instead of being sewn onto the pack, and that there’s a male clip and a female clip on opposite sides so they can mate together.
+Some backpacks come with reversible side compression straps than can be used to attach gear to the back of your pack.
+This requires that the rear-facing ends of the compression straps have clips, instead of being sewn onto the pack, and that there’s a male clip and a female clip on opposite sides so they can mate together.
 The other nice thing about this kind of compression system is that you can use it without losing the ability to fill side pockets with water bottles.

 One of the problems with compression strap systems is that they’re clumsy when using a side pocket to hold water bottles because the compression strap has to run outside of the pocket and around the bottle.
 Granite Gear backpacks have a great pocket design that alleviates this issue.
 Instead of running the bottom compression strap outside the pocket, they cut small holes in the pocket that let you run the webbing strap underneath the bottle, so you can use the pockets and the compression at the same time.